lewsid/dinkly-plugin-basic-admin/README.md

   2. Copy/merge the contents of the `config` folder into your project's `config` folder.

+  3. Copy/merge the contents of the `classes` folder into your project's `classes` folder.

-  3. Copy/merge the contents of `basic_admin/web` into your project's `web` folder.
+  4. Copy/merge the contents of `basic_admin/web` into your project's `web` folder.

-  4. Add the following lines under the `apps` section of your `config/config.yml` file:
+  5. Add the following lines under the `apps` section of your `config/config.yml` file:

   ```yaml
   admin: